 Rhode Island Counseling License Requirements

-Rhode Island is the smallest state in the country by size, but it is home to a rich history and over 1,000,000 residents.1 Currently, there are 2,180 counselors working to serve the residents of Rhode Island, according to the Bureau of Labor Statistics (BLS).2-6 If you think Rhode Island is the right state for you to start a counseling career, you will need to understand the regulations for licensing and the process to become a Licensed Clinical Mental Health Counselor (CMHC) in the state, as well as other counseling licenses.
+As of May 2021, there are over 1,900 counselors working to serve the residents of Rhode Island, according to the Bureau of Labor Statistics (BLS).1-5 If you think Rhode Island is the right state for you to start a counseling career, you will need to understand the regulations for licensing and the process to become a Licensed Clinical Mental Health Counselor (CMHC) in the state, as well as other counseling licenses.

 Table of Contents